 Almost all savings accounts don’t require a minimum deposit so you can start off small if necessary.
 Many people open savings accounts for their children, often with only a few dollars.

 Term deposits do require minimum opening amounts and they’re usually quite large.
 The lowest you’ll find is $1,000, with several banks offering this option.
 Most require $5,000, with some asking for as much as $50,000 to get started.

 Your ongoing payments

 You can make as many payments into your savings account as you like and it’s a good idea to make extra deposits as they’ll all attract that lovely compound interest.
+Find out how much interest you could earn using our compound interest calculator.
 With some accounts you’ll be encouraged to deposit a certain amount in order to qualify for either your basic interest or a bonus rate.

 Your term deposit won’t let you add any more money to it.
 At maturity, you can roll it over into another term and add more funds, but not before then.

 In some cases, it might be quite easy to make the final decision.
 If you don’t have the minimum amount for your preferred term deposit then you’ll probably have to go with a savings account.
 If this is you, then make sure you choose the highest interest rate possible.

 If you do have the funds available and you know you’re a bit impulsive and that you may want to withdraw funds to go on a spree, then a term deposit probably is your best course of action because you might find the penalties discouraging.